To download past issues of CHSS newsletters, please visit our publications section.

 Allan Y. Jiao, Ph.D.

-Allan Jiao has over fifty scholarly publications mostly in the area of policing and policy analysis.
-Some of his publications are Police Auditing: Theories and Practices (Charles C. Thomas, 1999); The Police in Hong Kong: A Contemporary View (University Press of America, 2007); Criminal Justice: A Diverse and Multi-disciplinary Field of Study (The International Journal of Interdisciplinary Social Sciences, 2009); Controlling Police Corruption and Misconduct: A Comparative Examination between Hong Kong and New York (Asian Journal of Criminology, 2010); Gun Incidents at the Local Level: Understanding the Demographic Variables (Criminal Justice Studies, 2013); The Eastern City Gun Project: Exploring Contextual and Operational Variables (Journal of Police and Criminal Psychology, 2014); and Developing and Analyzing a Local Gun-Case Database: The Process and Related Issues (Journal of Criminology, 2014).
+Allan Jiao has well over fifty scholarly publications mostly in the area of policing and policy analysis.
+Some of his more recent publications include Police Auditing: Standards and Applications (Charles C. Thomas, 2015); The Police in Hong Kong: A Contemporary View (University Press of America, 2007); Controlling Police Corruption and Misconduct: A Comparative Examination between Hong Kong and New York (Asian Journal of Criminology, 2010); Gun Incidents at the Local Level: Understanding the Demographic Variables (Criminal Justice Studies, 2013); The Eastern City Gun Project: Exploring Contextual and Operational Variables (Journal of Police and Criminal Psychology, 2014); and Developing and Analyzing a Local Gun-Case Database: The Process and Related Issues (Journal of Criminology, 2014).